samtools/tabix/README.md

 # tabix
-This modification can do double-chromosome indexing as an option.
+This modification can do double-chromosome indexing/query as an option.

 ## Usage
 ```